Can an Employee carry over their Holiday entitlement?

 Taking Holiday

-Most employers will have an established process for requesting and granting holiday.
-This is normally set out in a staff handbook or document, so that everyone is treated fairly and consistently.
-Ideally employees should give as much notice as possible of when they want to take their holidays.
+Most employers will have an established process for requesting and granting holidays.
+This is normally set out in a staff handbook or document so that everyone is treated fairly and consistently.
+Ideally, employees should give as much notice as possible of when they want to take their holidays.
 As a minimum, unless otherwise stated in their contract, employees should make their request at least twice the amount of time beforehand as the amount they want to take off.
 For example, if an employee wants 5 days off, they’ll need to ask at least 10 days before.

 As an employer. if you are worried that your team members aren’t taking all their leave, then it is always a good idea to talk to them and ensure that they use it rather than lose it.
 Employers also have a duty of care to ensure the wellbeing of their staff and part of that duty involves making sure they take sufficient leave.